 Photo Credits: Kathrine Irwin

 Aside from its super-ingredients, this soup is comforting, aromatic, and, most importantly, a delicious recipe you’ll want to make on repeat.
-Here’s what you’ll need to make it:
+I call it my detox cabbage soup because everything in it is so good for you!

 • Aleppo pepper adds a mild and bright kick.
 You can substitute with Urfa biber or red pepper flakes.

-• Vegetable broth: Make your own with leftover veggie scraps, use a high quality store bought variety, or substitute with chicken stock or broth.
+• Vegetable broth: Make your own with leftover veggie scraps, use a high-quality store-bought variety, or substitute with chicken stock or broth.

 How to Make this Cabbage Soup Recipe

-With a vibrant blend of spices and punchy aromatics like garlic and ginger, you can develop a deep flavor in under an hour.
+With a vibrant blend of spices and punchy aromatics like garlic and ginger, you can develop a deep flavor in 40 minutes.
 Here’s how:

 • Season.
 Add 1/2 teaspoon turmeric and 1 teaspoon cumin, coriander, and Aleppo pepper.
 Toss to coat the vegetables with the spices.